cuso-graduate-colloquium-2024/cuso-graduate-colloquium-2024.github.io/index.md

 ## Venue

+The CUSO Graduate Colloquium will take place in the building of the exact sciences (**ExWi**) of the University of Bern.
-The Colloquium is taking place on the top floor at Alpeneggstrasse 22, 3012 Bern.
+The building is located at **Sidlerstrasse 5, 3012 Bern**.
 For more details, see [location](/location/).

 ---